With the combination of a small number of people + software + servers and robots

 If you are alone, or if a problem occurs in a team, it is difficult to identify the cause of the problem.

 Emotionally, you could just say, "It's his fault," morally, you could say, "One for all.
-It's everyone's fault," and data-wise, we can say, "There's a bottleneck in your workflow.
+It's everyone's fault," and data-wise, we can opine, "There's a bottleneck in the workflow.

 In response to each, "someone says sorry, we talk about trusting each other more, we try to devise a number check," but what if it still doesn't work?